ZM XMAG2 105 elementów - magnetic toy

 Apart from immense power, neodymium magnets have the following advantages:

-- Significant importance in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical apparatus and other advanced devices.
+- Wide application in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: